simonmichael/hledger/MANUAL.md

     $ hledger [OPTIONS] COMMAND [FILTER PATTERNS]

 hledger first looks for data in a specially-formatted [journal file](#file-format).
-You can specify the file with the -f option or the `LEDGER` environment variable; otherwise hledger assumes it is a file named `.journal` in your home directory.
+You can specify the file with the `-f` option or the `LEDGER_FILE` environment variable (`LEDGER` is also supported for backwards compatibility); otherwise hledger assumes it is a file named `.hledger.journal` in your home directory.
 If the journal file does not exist, it will be auto-created.

 To get started, save this
 [sample file](http://joyful.com/repos/hledger/data/sample.journal) as
-`.journal` in your home directory, or just run `hledger add` and enter some transactions.
+`.hledger.journal` in your home directory, or just run `hledger add` and enter some transactions.
 Now try commands like these:

     $ hledger add                           # add some new transactions to the journal file